 - You drive the same route back

-- Or: You can continue south on the Pi'ilani Hwy.
+- You continue south on the Pi'ilani Hwy.

-We have decided to continue, although there is then no insurance coverage with most rental car companies.
-The road is some KM grottenschlecht, a mixture of asphalt and deep potholes.
-You have to drive very slowly at times, but it is doable and there is still a lot to see.
+We have decided to continue, although there is no insurance coverage with most rental car companies.
+The road is very bad for a few km with a mixture of asphalt and deep potholes.
+You have to drive very slowly at times, but it is manageable and there is still a lot to see.

-Next stop is at Kipahulu Visitor Centeron the territory of Haleakala National Park (entrance fee!).
-In the Haleakala National Park, is the highest mountain of the island the eponymous Haleakala.
-It is covered with a Altitude of 3,055 meters almost from every point of Maui.
-From here you can do a really great hike on the Waimoku Falls & Pipiwai Trail.
-The tour is easy, even for the inexperienced, but with the right footwear.
+The next stop is at the Kipahulu Visitor Centeron the territory of Haleakala National Park (entrance fee!).
+In the Haleakala National Park, you can find the highest mountain on the island, the Haleakala.
+With an altitude of 3,055 meters, you can almost see it from every point of Maui.
+From here, you can do a great hike along the Waimoku Falls & Pipiwai Trail.
+The tour is easy, even for the inexperienced, but you need the correct footwear.
 It will take you a little over an hour each way.

 The trail first leads to the Seven-sacred-Pools.
-These consist of seven pools that are connected to each other like stairs.
-You can swim in them, but depending on the weather, the pools are murky or clear.
-In heavy rain it is not recommended, in fact it is very dangerous.
+These consist of seven pools that are connected like stairs.
+You can swim in them, but depending on the weather, the pools are either murky or clear.
+It is not recommended during heavy rainfall it is very dangerous.
 The trail crosses numerous bridges and passes through another feature, the bamboo forest.
 We have never seen anything like this before. 😮

 The bamboo is at times so dense that you find yourself in almost absolute darkness.
-On we go, even if the last section becomes a bit more uneven and thus more difficult.
-The goal is the impressive 120 meters high Waimoku waterfall.
-After we have seen our fill, we walk briskly back towards the car.
-A strenuous piece still lies ahead of us.
+We move on, even when the last section becomes a bit more uneven and thus more difficult.
+The goal is the impressive 120 meters high Waimoku Waterfall.
+After we have seen enough, we walk quickly back towards the car.
+A strenuous part still lies ahead of us.

-The Pi'ilani Hwy.afterwards is actually a narrow gravel road that leads us over 25 miles through a lunar and crater landscape.
-Wasteland wherever the eye looks but with a view of the impressive Haleakala volcano.
-Later the landscape changes again and the road gets better.
+The Pi'ilani Hwy. is a narrow gravel road that leads us over 25 miles through a crater landscape.
+Wasteland as far as the eye can see but with a view of the impressive Haleakala volcano.
+Later on, the landscape changes again and the road gets better.
 We pass the area of the Kaupo and Ulupalakua Cattle Ranch.
-Here we make a stop to refresh ourselves.
+We make a stop to refresh ourselves here.

 That was our Road to Hana and it was definitely worth it!
-Let's see what else is in store for us 🙂
+Let's see what awaits us 🙂